[Originally published: May 20, 2021. Updated: Dec. 17, 2021.]

 What can we do in the meantime?

-It will be important to follow the CDC’s recommendations on booster shots.
 “The good news is that Pfizer and Moderna made their mRNA vaccines easy to update,” Dr. Meyer says.
 “It just has to be tweaked a little bit, like having a computer code that needs a couple of minor edits.
 It’s relatively easy to build.”
+It’s also important to follow the CDC’s recommendations on booster shots.

-It’s also critical that as many people as possible get their first two vaccination shots—or their one-shot if they are choosing Johnson & Johnson, Dr. Meyer says.
 “The hope is that the case rate will go down and more people will be less likely to be exposed.”
-That advice is especially important with the Delta virus, which has proven to be more contagious than previous variants, prompting the CDC to issue stricter guidelines calling for everyone—vaccinated or not—to wear masks indoors in areas of high transmission.
+That advice is especially important with the Delta and Omicron variants, which have proven to be more contagious than previous variants, prompting the CDC to issue stricter guidelines calling for everyone—vaccinated or not—to wear masks indoors in areas of high transmission.

-Even if Delta goes away, “I think those preventive measures will become even more important as the year passes, because potentially your immunity is going to wane over time,” Dr. Meyer says.
+Even if Delta and Omicron go away, “I think those preventive measures will become even more important as the year passes, because potentially your immunity is going to wane over time,” Dr. Meyer says.